Olol Dinle

 Olol Dinle (Olol Diinle) was a Somali sultan who ruled Kelafo as the head of the Ajuran.
 He successively offered allegiance to the Kingdom of Italy in the 1920s and was named "Sultan of Sciavelli (Shabelle) and Auia (Hawiye)" in the early 1930s.

 Olol Dinle was crowned sultan in 1922 and his Sultanate was out of the upper reaches of the Webi Shabelle, centered at Kelafo, the traditional capital at the turn of the 20th century.
 After Ethiopian Empire invaded his traditional territory, Sultan Olol Dinle sought the alliance of Italy in the 1920s.

 Life

-Sultan Olol Dinle descended from both the Ajuran conquerors whose deeds were lost in the mists of time and the dynasty that ruled the Mogadishu Sultanate.
+Sultan Olol Dinle descended from both the Ajuran whose deeds were lost in the mists of time and the dynasty that ruled the Mogadishu Sultanate.

 The expansion of Ethiopian control deep into the Ogaden led to the capture of Kelafo, leaving Olol Dinle with a very small patch of territory on the Ethiopian side of the border between Ferfer and Kelafo.
 This tiny patch of land along the Shabelle River was strategically critical, however, as any invasion of Ethiopia from central or southern Somaliland would have to go through this area.
 Sultan Orfa was placed in control of Kelafo, but Olol Dinle's attacks against Ethiopian forces were so serious that Ethiopian government intervention was required to avoid famine along the Shabelle.